iwanders/micro_hap/README.md

 - The `PlatformSupport` is the platform interface / key-value store and auxiliary function support like random bytes.
 - The `AccessoryInterface` is the interface the accessory's endpoints, so for example the actual lightbulb.
 - A pairing is effectively an exchange of public keys, after which a session is established through pair verify.
+- The 'entry point' to all the logic is the `process_gatt_event` method of the `HapPeripheralContext`.
+- On error handling.
+The pairing handling returns `PairingError` which provide relevant information what went wrong.
+  The `ble` layer changes this into appropriate `ble::pdu::HapBleStatusError` errors that are responded to the client, only real trouble errors are bubbled up to the calling code.

 ## Todo
 - Clean up error handling.n (snafu / thiserror?)